 GeneCards Summary for E2F5 Gene

-E2F5 (E2F Transcription Factor 5, P130-Binding) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is E2F1.
+E2F5 (E2F Transcription Factor 5) is a Protein Coding gene.
+Diseases associated with E2F5 include Retinoblastoma and Retinal Cancer.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is E2F4.

 Transcriptional activator that binds to E2F sites, these sites are present in the promoter of many genes whose products are involved in cell proliferation.
 May mediate growth factor-initiated signal transduction.
 It is likely involved in the early responses of resting cells to growth factor stimulation.
 Specifically required for multiciliate cell differentiation: together with MCIDAS and E2F5, binds and activate genes required for centriole biogenesis.